idaholab/cape2stix/docs/ama_deploy.md

 ## Initial Setup

 Please follow each step for initial setup
-1. Edit the number of CAPE virtual machines and their settings in [config.py](config.py) for automated VM creation
+1. Edit the number of CAPE virtual machines and their settings in [ama_deploy/config.py](../ama_deploy/config.py) for automated VM creation
-2. Ensure there is a valid BASE.xml file and qcow2 file located under [/transfer/guest_images/*/](transfer/guest_images/)
+2. Ensure there is a valid BASE.xml file and qcow2 file located under [ama_deploy/transfer/guest_images/*/](..ama_deploy/transfer/guest_images/)
-   - Note: if there are no valid files, contact project maintainers
+   - Note: if there are no valid files, contact project maintainers or make the necessary .qcow and .xml pair for the given operating system.
+Ex: [ubuntu22](https://blog.programster.org/create-ubuntu-22-kvm-guest-from-cloud-image)
 3. Run the command
    ```
    sudo python3 run.py [-h][--log_level {warn,debug,info}] [--verbose] [--no_vinstall]